nadimest/eln_copilot/README.md

 5. Explore generated heatmaps and structured data in the main interface.

+(For a quick working demo, copy mockup_input.md for an input example and select 3_way_optimization as the workflow )

 ## Project Structure

 - `app.py`: Main Streamlit application file